-These financial statements are prepared in accordance with IFRS.
-The significant accounting policies are detailed as follows:
+These financial statements are prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.
+The material accounting policies are detailed as follows:

 (a) Revenue recognition

 The Company's main source of revenue is interest from its mortgages.
 Interest revenue is calculated using the effective interest method by applying the effective interest rate to the carrying amount of financial assets at amortized cost.
 For credit-impaired financial assets, the effective interest rate is applied to the amortized cost, net of any impairment, of those financial assets.